shravanblocsys/Defi-Markets/README.md

 At its core are Decentralized Traded Funds (DTFs) — ETF-like on-chain portfolios, where NAV, fees, and governance are fully deterministic.

-At its core are DTFs — ETF-like onchain portfolios, where NAV, fees, and governance are fully deterministic.
 - Launch a DTF in minutes: Wallet → Parameters → Allocations → Confirm → DTF live in Marketplace.
 - Deposit/redeem at NAV → Trades execute through Jupiter Ultra V3 liquidity → Underlying assets are stored in a non-custodial vault.
 - Fees accrue continuously onchain.